-As luck would have it, her college professor introduced her to a veteran in finance field, Mr. Ashok Gupta, who was a CIMA holder.
+As luck would have it, her college professor introduced her to a veteran in the finance field, Mr Ashok Gupta, who was a CIMA holder.
 Many doubts were hovering in Priya’s mind and she intended to get satisfactory answers from Mr.Gupta.
 Here are few excerpts from their conversation

 Management accounting combines accounting, finance and management with the leading edge techniques needed to drive successful businesses.
 The management accounting skill set include Analysis, Strategy, Risk, Planning and communication